Swedish History Museum: History

+Axel Bagge and colleagues in one of the museum's storage rooms in 1939.

 The foundation for what was to become the Swedish History Museum and the Nationalmuseum, was King Gustav Vasa's 16th century art collection at Gripsholm Castle.
 The collection grew through acquisitions, gifts and spoils of war during the time of the Swedish Empire.
 Some of the collections were lost during the fire in the Tre Kronor castle.
 During the later part of the 18th century, art and antiquities were bought by ambassadors and members of the royal family and collected at Stockholm Palace.
 After the death of King Gustaf III in 1792, the collections were turned over to the Swedish government.
 That same year the Royal Museum (Kongl.
 Museum) opened in the palace.
 It was one of the first public museums in the world.
 In 1846–47, the museum moved from the palace to the Ridderstolpe House at Skeppsbron where it resided until 1865 and the move to Nationalmuseum.
 Swedish archaeologist Stig Welinder argues that the History Museum was in fact founded with its establishment in the Ridderstolpe House in 1847.

 The present-day museum was founded in 1866 by Bror Emil Hildebrand, who had been director of its predecessor both at Stockholm Palace and Ridderstolpe House.
 The collections of the museum were exhibited on the ground floor of the recently built Nationalmuseum.
 The premises soon became too small for both museums.
 When plans for the new Nordic Museum building were made in 1876, it was suggested that the building should also include the History Museum's collections.
 The debate about housing for the History Museum continued for decades until Sigurd Curman became Custodian of Ancient Monuments (riksantikvarie) and head of the Swedish National Heritage Board on 3 July 1923.
 He moved the issue forward to a more concrete and permanent solution.
 The main objective for a new and sufficiently large building for the museum was to bring order to the collections, commonly called "The Chaos" while the unpublished research papers were referred to as "the corf".

 In 1929, the Swedish government suggested that the former military barracks and stables at Storgatan in the city block known as the Krubban ("the crib"), could be allocated to the museum.
 An architectural competition was held in 1930, for the proposed conversion of the block into suitable accommodation for the museum.
 No winner was declared, instead it was elements from the runner-up suggestion, made by architects Bengt Romare and George Scherman with engineer Gösta Nilsson, that became the starting point for the remodeling of the area.
 They developed the design for the new museum in cooperation with Curman, the National Property Board and the National Heritage Board.